A Guide to Getting an Apartment Guarantor / Co-signer

 It finally happened.
 You found your dream apartment with ample closet space and a gorgeous lake-front view.
 You submit your application and start day dreaming about home decor when you're hit with the bad news - you don't qualify.
 At this point, most apartment seekers tend to hang their heads and settle for their second choice but there is another way.
 While some landlords will inform you of the alternative strategy of finding an apartment guarantor, some landlords won't so it's important to know that it's an option.

-According to rent.com, the guarantor cosigns a lease when a potential renter is unable to meet the requirements requested by a landlord.
+According to apartments.com, the guarantor cosigns a lease when a potential renter is unable to meet the requirements requested by a landlord.
 This is a frequently utilized tactic especially among students and first-time apartment renters.
 If you're in need of additional backing, a guarantor acts as extra insurance to reassure landlords that they will receive each month’s rent.

-Reasons for a Guarantor
+Reasons for an Apartment Guarantor

 There are various reasons why a landlord will request a guarantor when applying for an apartment.
 The primary reasons are if your yearly income isn't 40 times the monthly rent, if you have bad credit or you have little to no rental history.
 If you've been rejected for an apartment, first find out if management allows guarantors before you launch into the search for a co-signer.